lukensmall/pkg_ping/README.md

 -6 causes it to only lookup ipv6 addresses on mirrors.
    Maybe you want to make an ipv6 only box, but want to test it with ipv4 connected first?

+-a: makes -V or zero -v take it's time and not shorten the time out and evaluate average time.
+Otherwise for -vv and above, it has no effect.
+Average is the default setting otherwise.

+-b: rate purely by bandwidth

 -d causes the fork()ed DNS caching process to be skipped.

 -D is "Debug" mode.
 It makes the ftp calls after the initial one short circuit. and sets up a timer.